 The immediate results of this effort are evident.
 We have reduced the cloud spend on Logging to half since within a few days which amounts to annual savings of more than $140,000.

 Hope our experience helps you in optimizing your own Cloud Logging spend.
 A similar approach can be taken with other public cloud vendors.
-Saving costs is a goal we have for our Continuous Efficiency product and live those values every day at Harness.
-If you have not seen Continuous Efficiency in action, feel free to take a look.
+Saving costs is a goal we have for our Cloud Cost Management product and live those values every day at Harness.
+If you have not seen Cloud Cost Management in action, feel free to request a demo today.

 Puneet & Brett